-6.2.2 The position of the proposed new industrial unit will require concrete pad foundations and will have a high impact on any potential archaeology.
+6.2.2 The proposed new industrial units will require foundations and services and will have a high impact on any potential archaeology.

 7 SIGNIFICANCE

 7.1.1 Archaeological Significance is assessed under a number of criteria, which includes, Period, Rarity, Group Value, Survival/Condition, Fragility/Vulnerability, Diversity and Potential.
 These criteria are the same as used by the Government in the scheduling of ancient monuments and provide a useful framework in assessing significance and also pulls together and summarises the findings in the report.